-Limitations on the value of a 609A expungement: The statute has a growing list of exceptions and limitations, in Subd.
+Limitations on the value of a 609A expungement: The statute has a growing list of exceptions, in Subd.
 7a “Limitations of order.”
-These include the Minnesota Department of Human Services and Department of Education.
+And these include the Minnesota Department of Human Services and Department of Education.
 So, a person anticipating an occupational license should beware.

-So, if you might want a job working with children, vulnerable adults, law enforcement or teaching consider this before filing.
+As a result, if you want a job working with children, vulnerable adults, law enforcement or teaching consider this before filing.
 And you should flag any of these concerns to your Minnesota expungement lawyer.

-When you ask the Minnesota Pardons Board or a judge for a pardon or expungement, what are the most persuasive factors?
+When you ask the Minnesota Pardons Board for a pardon, or a judge for an expungement, what are persuasive factors?

 - The nature of the offense of conviction

 - The passage of time, without other convictions

 - Evidence of rehabilitation and lack of threat to public safety